 Homemade cookies always fly off the table at any gathering.
-I baked up a batch of chewy Oatmeal Toffee Cookies for this week’s Sunday Supper pool party theme.
+I baked up a batch of chewy Oatmeal Toffee Cookies for a summer pool party, but they’re terrific ALL year round.

 Chewy Oatmeal Toffee Cookies